-Thumb instructions shrinks ARM instructions from 32 bit to 16 bit length.
-This allows saving up to 40% of program memory comparing to ARM instruction set.
-Maybe this is main reason of Thumb instructions being used.
-Thumb instructions loose many properties of ARM instructions and become similar to traditional RISC instructions.
-Thumb instructions cant be conditional, data processing have a two-address format where destination register is one of source registers.
+Thumb instructions shrink ARM instructions from 32 bit to 16-bit length.
+This allows saving up to 40% of program memory comparing to the ARM instruction set.
+Maybe this is the main reason for Thumb instructions being used.
+Thumb instructions lose many properties of ARM instructions and become similar to traditional RISC instructions.
+Thumb instructions cant be conditional.
+Data processing has a two-address format where the destination register is one of the source registers.

 ARM instruction: ADD R0, R0, R1